CDTester/playwright/README.md

 - attach seed.spec.ts file
 - select agent `playwright-test-planner`
 - choose AI e.g. Claude
-- and ask: `generate a test plan for usong the ToDo app and save as Todo_Plan in the specs folder`
+- prompt: `generate a test plan for usong the ToDo app and save as Todo_Plan in the specs folder`

+> [!TIP]<br/>
+> improved Prompt:<br/>
-- improved ask: `generate a test plan for using the ToDo app https://demo.playwright.dev/todomvc/#/ and save as Todo_Plan in the specs folder.
+> `generate a test plan for using the ToDo app https://demo.playwright.dev/todomvc/#/ and save as Todo_Plan in the specs folder.
 Write the test scenarios in BDD format.
 Each Scenario should test only one feature.`

+> [!NOTE]<br/>
-_Note: The scenarios were not given in BDD (Gherkin) format even though I asked for this.
+> The scenarios were not given in BDD (Gherkin) format even though I asked for this.
 A further request was needed to convert them_

 **Results:**
 The following is produced: